 Don’t get crushed by it.
 It was never the plan for your life to be crushed under debt.
 Start taking steps to push back!
 Use that tax return as a little push to get you started.
 I would start your debt payoff with your lowest balance first and work from there up to the higher balances.
 This will reduce the number of cards you have to keep track of and encourage you to keep going.

-But I've got something REALLY awesome… I've got an amazing tool that will give you your own personalized debt payoff plan!
-You just plug in your balances, interest rates, what day you'd like to be debt free, etc., and it does all the work for you!
-Click HERE if you're interested.
+I’ve also created a debt payoff toolbox which is a wealth of resources that includes everything you need to create your own personalized debt payoff plan!
+You just plug in your balances, interest rates, what day you’d like to be debt free, etc., and it does all the work for you!

 But honestly, trying debt consolidation may give you the best of both worlds.
 You can simplify your payments, your APR’s, and focus your tax refund in one place.
 Credible and SoFi are two of my favorite Student Loan Debt consolidation options.
 If you’ve never considered consolidating your student loans, it may be a massive help.

-Mark and I just got back from an amazing vacation in Montego Bay Jamaica!
+One of my favorite family vacation memories was our trip to Montego Bay Jamaica!
 Being at an all-inclusive resort in the Caribbean was magical!
-But, honestly, what's even more amazing is that we paid for the trip with money we saved!
-When we got home, the only thing waiting for us was our kids… NOT a credit card payment.
+But, honestly, what’s even more amazing is that we paid for the trip with the money we saved!
+When we got home, the only thing waiting for us was our laundry to catch up on… NOT a credit card payment.

 If you want to go on a vacation, save up for it!
 Your tax refund can give you a little head start that will motivate you to keep saving for it.

 I know you work hard.
 I have no doubt that you deserve a vacation.
 But, I’d like to suggest that for the sake of your budget, maybe deserving a vacation isn’t enough of a reason to just take one and pay for it later (with interest).